bashpack-project/bashpack/README.md

 - **Repositories**: Multiple repositories exist; for production usage, only the main one should be used.

-## Contributing

-We welcome contributions!
-Please read our [contribution guidelines](https://github.com/bashpack-project/bashpack-dev/blob/main/HOW_TO_RELEASE) before getting started.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/bashpack-project/bashpack-dev/blob/main/LICENSE.md) file for details.
+See the [LICENSE](https://github.com/bashpack-project/bashpack/blob/main/LICENSE.md) file for details.

 ## Links